QilongZhang/srswiki/v2_EN_FFMPEG.md

 ## Transcode Rulers

-All params of SRS transcode is for FFMPEG, and SRS rename some parameters:
+All params of SRS transcode are for FFMPEG, and SRS renames some parameters:

 <table>
 <tr>